 It's backed by a 5-year limited warranty, and it's made in the USA.

-This system is the least expensive of my Top 4 picks, but it seems to be just as effective as the others.
+This 5-stage reverse osmosis system is the least expensive of my top picks, but it seems to be just as effective as the others.

 The Express Water RO5DX can produce 50 gallons of filtered water per day, and the tank holds 4 gallons.